BlockchainCommons/Research/papers/bcr-2020-012-bytewords.md

 * Additionally, words can be uniquely identified by their first three letters or last three letters.
 * Representing each byte as a single word simplifies encoder and decoder architecture.
 * Minimizing the number of letters for each word simplifies transfer to permanent media such as stamped metal.
-* Using only ASCII characters (and one optional separator character, either space or hyphen) preserves compatibility with URI and QR code character sets.
+* Using only ASCII letters (and one optional separator character, either space or hyphen) preserves compatibility with URI and QR code character sets.
 * Provides a four-word sequence at the end as a checksum of the entire sequence.

 ### Word selection criteria